LUXEF7LK/WebLuXe/README.md

 ## Overview

-**Web LuXe** is a high-dimensional probabilistic inference engine designed to analyze and monitor web application responses in a scientific, multi-dimensional way.
+**Web LuXe** is a high-dimensional probabilistic inference engine for analyzing web application responses with robust statistical models.
-It builds a robust statistical baseline using advanced features like entropy, DOM structure, network metrics, and more.
+It builds a multi-dimensional baseline using features like entropy, DOM structure, network metrics, and more.
-It detects anomalies with **high confidence**, supporting adaptive, high-dimensional analysis across diverse environments.
+Anomalies are detected with high confidence using robust covariance and Chi-square statistics.

 ---

 ## Features

 - Multi-dimensional feature extraction (30+ dimensions possible)
-- Robust probabilistic inference using **MinCovDet** (Fast-MCD)
+- Robust probabilistic inference using **MinCovDet**
 - Chi-square thresholding for anomaly detection
-- Noise reduction through DOM analysis and logical block evaluation
+- Noise reduction via DOM analysis and logical block evaluation
+- Adaptive calibration with outlier rejection
 - Multi-system support: **Windows, Linux, Termux, iSH**
-- Adaptive calibration with outlier rejection
 - Highly extendable for future development (payload engines, extraction modules, fingerprinting)

 ---

 ## Developer Note

-I am a beginner programmer and welcome **team collaboration and support** to make this service stronger and more advanced.
+I am a beginner programmer and welcome **team collaboration and support**.
+For contributions, fork the repo, submit pull requests, or join the discussion.
-For support or development inquiries, contact me on Telegram: [@LU_XI](https://t.me/LU_XI)
+For support or questions, contact the owner on **Telegram: @LU_XI**.

-GitHub username: **LUXEF7LK**
+**GitHub Username:** LUXEF7LK

 ---

-## Disclaimer
+## Warning

-This project is **experimental and under active development**.
+This project is **experimental** and **under active development**.
-Use it responsibly and only on systems you have explicit permission to test.
+Use at your own risk.

 ---

-## Installation and Usage
+## Installation

-### Windows

-1. Install Python 3.10+ from the official site.
+### 1. Clone the repository
-2. Open Command Prompt and clone the repository:

 ```bash
 git clone https://github.com/LUXEF7LK/WebLuXe.git